Jainam259/AudioGuide/README.md

 AudioGuide is a Django-based web application that serves as an audio guide platform for historical or cultural sites.
 It allows users to listen to audio descriptions in multiple languages through a web interface.

 🌟 Features
-Audio playback of guide content (e.g., in English, Hindi, Gujarati). "\n" Web-based interface for accessing audio guides.
+Audio playback of guide content (e.g., in English, Hindi, Gujarati).

+Web-based interface for accessing audio guides.

 Organized and easy-to-navigate structure with Django backend.

 Responsive audio player UI (custom CSS/JS included).

 Support for user information (e.g., with a SQL script for adding a phone column).

 📁 Tech Stack